Overview

 Supported File Types

-Vault supports the following formats:
+Vault supports the following formats:- Word (.doc, .docx)

 - Excel (.xls, .xlsx)